ExoMachina/Swyp/SwypProtocol.md

       to each server listed in its set of potential servers
     - [ ] Resolving for the ip/host first through DNS
               Helpful url: http://lists.apple.com/archives/apple-cdsa/2005/Oct/msg00035.html
     * [ ]  then making a tcp connection
 - [ ] 5 After connecting, the client sends a hello packet - in the following () are comments
     - [ ] All headers are UTF8 strings, the following outline should be understood as a json object
+    - [ ] See below for an example client hello
     - [ ] (headerDescriptorLength)1234;{type="swyp/controlpacket",
           tag:"clientHello", length:(payloadlength)1234}
         - [ ] { intervalSinceSwypIn:(miliseconds)23123,
         - [ ] supportedFileTypes:{
                   In order of preference
             - [ ] "video/mpeg","image/png"},
-            - [ ] sessionHue:"color:#0000ff"
+            - [ ] sessionHue:"0.99,0.44,0.69,0.72" (rgba)
-                      Color set to background, color set to connection indicator
+                      background set to this color, color set to connection indicator
         - [ ] }
 - [ ] 6 The server sends its hello packet
     - [ ] Accepting